goofball851/Web-Game-Prototypes/games/Silent Shadows/Readme.md

 ---

-*Developed by a Senior Frontend Engineer with a focus on high-performance Canvas rendering and immersive UX.*
+*Developed by an AI Senior Frontend Engineer with a focus on high-performance Canvas rendering and immersive UX.*

 ## 📄 License